 Minnesota Sales Tax Calculator 2026

-Last Updated: February 2026
+Last Updated: May 2026

-Enter taxable amount before Minnesota sales/use tax.
+Enter the taxable amount before Minnesota sales/use tax.

 Use for general taxable sales where Minnesota sales tax is collected at checkout.